Polymart/DiscordBotOld/README.md

 # This is the old Polymart Discord Bot

-For information about the current version of Polymart's Discord bot, visit **https://polymart.org/blog/6/adding-the-polymart-bot-to-your-discord-server**
+For information about the current version of Polymart's Discord bot, visit **https://polymart.org/blog/6/adding-the-polymart-bot-to-your-discord-server**.
+The bot invite link is still the same!

 ***